 Established on March 17, 1938 as the first National Historic Site in the United States, Salem Maritime National Historic Site consists of nine acres of land and twelve historic structures along the Salem waterfront, as well as a downtown visitor center.
-Located on the waterfront in the urban setting of Salem, the park and its partners preserves and interprets over 600 years of New England's maritime history and global connections.
-From the park’s ranger tours, Preschoolers in the Park programs, and volunteer opportunities, there are hundreds of Things to Do in the park.
+The park and its partners preserve and interpret over 600 years of New England's maritime history and global connections.

 View important alerts, learn what's open, and get tips for a safe visit and protecting the park.

 Become a Salem Maritime B.A.R.K.
 Ranger to learn how to have a “pawsitive” experience with your pet.

 National Park Service staff, partners and volunteers are available to assist visitors at the Salem Armory Visitor Center and the Waite & Peirce Park Store.